 Enter Bird's Name in Search Box:

-Species; The Northern Harrier (Circus cyaneus), once known as the "Marsh Hawk" is the only harrier seen in North America.
-Easily, recognized by its flying patterns, dihedral positioned wings, as it swoops and glides just over the tops of marshes and fields, falling upon their unsuspecting prey, unlike most raptors, that dive from higher heights.
-It was given such a name for the fact, that the Northern Harrier breeds in the northern regions of Canada and the State of Alaska during the summer months.
+Species; The Northern Harrier (Circus hudsonius), once known as the "Marsh Hawk", it is the only harrier seen in North America.
+Easily recognized by its flying patterns, dihedral positioned wings, as it swoops and glides just over the tops of marshes and fields, falling upon their unsuspecting prey, unlike most raptors that dive from higher heights.
+It was given such a name for the fact, that the Northern Harrier breeds in the northern regions of Canada and the state of Alaska during the summer months.

 Voice; Both sexes vocal at times, somewhat similar to other raptors, sounding like ke, ke, ke, ke.

 Nesting; Three to four bluish-white, brown spotted eggs, one brood per year.
-Builds its nest in marshes, meadows or hay fields, nest built using branches, sticks and grasses.
+Builds its nest in marshes, meadows or hay fields, and the nest is built using branches, sticks and grasses.

 |B L||W W||W||Family||Latin Name|

-Distribution; Seen throughout the Northern half of North America in the warmer months, breeds year around through the central regions of the continent, spends its winters in the most southern US states, through all of Mexico and some Central Americn countries.
+Distribution; Seen throughout the northern half of North America in the warmer months, breeds year-round through the central regions of the continent, spends its winters in the most southern US states, through all of Mexico and some Central American countries.